 - How do we deal with issues of population and migration in a situation where human numbers already greatly exceed the earth’s carrying capacity, yet their impact is grossly skewed by huge, unjust inequities of distribution?
 How do we deal with the reactionary and racist proponents of limits on population and migration to protect their own status quo?

-Many of these issues have been discussed at various international degrowth conferences: Montreal 1982, Paris 2002 and 2008, Barcelona 2010, Montreal 2012 and Venice 2012.
+Many of these issues have been discussed at various international degrowth conferences: Montreal 1982, Paris 2002 and 2008, Barcelona 2010, Montreal 2012, Venice 2012, Leipzig 2014, Budapest 2016 and Malmo 2018.
 The proceedings of many of these discussions are available in the bibliographies page of this web site.
 There is also growing interest in degrowth within North American and European ecological economics circles and in Latin America.
 The progressive news network ALAI has begun to publish new and valuable material on the related concept of “sumak kawsay” or buen vivir” – living well but not better – which has been incorporated into the formal Constitutions of Bolivia and Ecuador.

-A recent overview article in the journal “Ecological Economics” by Joan Martinez Alier, Unai Pascual, Franck-Dominique Vivien and Edwin Zaccai provides a good comparative review of the various degrowth “schools”, including the French decroissance movement, steady-state economics, ecological economics and sustainable development – opting for a process they call sustainable de-growth and making recommendations for research, analysis, strategies for social change and other work necessary to move beyond the fragmented body of existing work to political strategy and change.
+A 2010 article in the journal “Ecological Economics” provides a good comparative review of the various degrowth “schools”, including the French decroissance movement, steady-state economics, ecological economics and sustainable development – opting for a process they call sustainable de-growth and making recommendations for research, analysis, strategies for social change and other work necessary to move beyond the fragmented body of existing work to political strategy and change.
+A 2018 overview of degrowth research provides another excellent introduction to degrowth.
 For those who read Spanish, Uruguayan author Eduardo Gudynas has written a good synthesis of the Andean indigenous concepts of “buen vivir”.
 It is now also available in English.

 A number of degrowth conferences and degrowth workshops within other conferences are planned over the coming year which will further enrich this work and hopefully create greater synergy and impact with respect to paths out of the multiple crises now faced by humanity and our planet.
 The events section of this site points to some of these meetings.